epursimuove/charts/README.md

 ## Examples

-You can see more examples in the `example.html` file.
+You can see more examples in the `example.html` and `example.js` files.
+You can see the result at [Chart examples](http://anders.nemonisimors.com/projects/charts/example.html).